amickan/Experiment_6_Nikita/README.md

-# Experiment Oscillatory signatures of incidental word learning
+# Oscillatory signatures of incidental word learning

 Move to the directory in which you would like this Git repository to be cloned use ```cd``` to move down the directory structure